yuwzho/acme-fitness-store/apps/acme-assist/README.md

 ## Prepare the Environment Variables
+1. Please navigate to the root folder of this project.
 1. Run `cp azure/setup-env-variables-template.sh azure/setup-env-variables.sh` and update the values in `setup-env-variables.sh` with your own values.
-1. Run `cp ai/setup-ai-env-variables-template.sh ai/setup-ai-env-variables.sh` and update the values in `setup-ai-env-variables.sh` with your own values.
+1. Run `cp azure/setup-ai-env-variables-template.sh azure/setup-ai-env-variables.sh` and update the values in `setup-ai-env-variables.sh` with your own values.

 ## Prepare Azure OpenAI Service